Similar to the ABC's, music theory goes from A-G, and stops:

 A Flat is the tire that nail punctured.
 Just like a flat will deflate, and bring us down too, the sound goes down a half step.
 B (step) A now becomes B (flat) A, as the sound goes down a half step.
 The musical alphabet downward:

-In the musical Alphabet, some letters have no steps, or in-between notes.
+In the musical alphabet, some letters have no steps, or in-between notes.
 Again, the steps between the letters are:

 Notice that there are no steps between B and C, and between E and F. This means when we play a B# (B sharp), we are playing the letter C. And when we play an E# (E sharp), we are playing an F.